September 12, 2018

 - Check for ticks on both yourself and your pets after spending time outdoors

-Innovative Pest Control offers a tick control program that will get eliminate any ticks inside your home and help to control the population of ticks outside of your home.
+Innovative Pest Control offers a flea and tick control program that will get eliminate any ticks inside your home and help to control the population of ticks outside of your home.
 We can also provide tips on how to lower the risk of the intrusion of other wildlife that may bring ticks onto your property or into your home.
 Give us a call to learn more about our residential pest control options.